Bonkers (Sega Genesis video game)

-Bonkers is a 1994 action video game developed and published by Sega for the Sega Genesis.
+Bonkers is a 1994 action video game developed by Sega Interactive Development Division and published by Sega for the Sega Genesis.
 It is based on the animated television series Bonkers, and was criticized for its gameplay.

 Gameplay

 Bonkers is an action game played across four mini-games, each of them divided into 15 rounds which become increasingly difficult.
 After every three rounds, a password is given and a bonus game is played for the opportunity to gain an extra life.
 The game's storyline involves police officer Bonkers D. Bobcat taking part in an "officer of the month" competition, hoping to impress his partner Lucky once he returns from vacation.
 As Bonkers, the player is tasked with apprehending four criminals from the television series who each appear in their own mini-game, which can be played in any order.